 The last few weeks have felt grueling.
 I’ve been spending every minute of my non-coaching work hours on building my business.
 I’ve been networking, writing, applying for public speaking, pitching prospective leads, investing time in SEO, and on.
 I was starting to feel a little fatigued and disengaged and I couldn’t figure out why.
 After all, I had…Read More

 At some point in your career, you’ll reach a point when you’re at the end of a rapidly fraying rope.
 And all you want to do is tell everyone off.
 And you may have visions of quitting and walking out in a blaze of glory.
 First off, you likely have every right to feel the way you…Read More

 Performance review season is upon us.
 Managers are in the midst of collecting collective feedback to help you learn how you are being perceived in the organization.
 For many, this time of year is filled with dread, uncertainty, and perhaps, hope.
 Many people walk out of this experience with a promotion or a raise.
 And some walk out with…Read More

-In my last role before becoming a coach, I had been working for a massively growing start-up (the marketing organization grew from 8 people to 40 in two years).
+In one my last roles before becoming a coach, I had been working for a massively growing start-up (the marketing organization grew from 8 people to 40 in two years).
 I was working 50-60 hours a week, traveling 50% of the time and, luckily, worked from home the rest of the time.
-I was the sole…Read More
+I was the…Read More

 Beep, beep, beep- as Sasha’s alarm goes off, she slowly opens her eyes and lets out a loud sigh.
 Just like hundreds of days before this, it’s time to get up, complete the morning routine, and head into work.
 Years ago, when she accepted her VP role at Somerville, she woke up most mornings with a fire…Read More